About service mesh

 httpbin-f46cc8b9b-f4wbm 4/4 Running 0 10s

 4. Send a request to the httpbin app.
-Verify that you back a 200 HTTP response and that an x-forwarded-client-cert header is returned.
+Verify that you get back a 200 HTTP response and that an x-forwarded-client-cert header is returned.
 The presence of this header indicates that the connection from the gateway to the httpbin app is now encrypted with mutual TLS.

 Example output: